billbuchanan/csn09112/coursework/README.md

 ## Marking schedule

 The coursework should be submitted via Turnitin (submit.ac.uk), in a PDF format, if possible.
-The hand-in date is 11:55pm on TBC.
+The hand-in date is 11:55pm on 16 Decemember 2019.
 It will be marked as follows:

 * Requirements Analysis [20%].
 This should show the analysis related to the main requirements, and an outline of the Web system, with the main design features.
 This should also include an analysis of the Bot, and how it can be detected.
 * Botnet Analysis [40%].
 This should outline the results of the evaluation of the Botnet agent and the controller.